MileHacker Logo

 Pack versatile clothing that layers well, adjusting to Faro's varied daily temperatures.

-Roll your clothes to save space and reduce wrinkles, maximizing luggage capacity.
+Roll clothes to save space and minimize wrinkles, maximizing luggage capacity.